adeelakhani/around-me-agent/README.md

 # AroundMe Agent

-A sophisticated AI-powered location discovery platform that combines multiple data sources to provide real-time insights about interesting places, events, and activities in any city.
+A sophisticated AI-powered location discovery platform that combines multiple data sources to provide real-time insights about interesting places, events, and activities in any city or YOUR current city(based off of your location).
 Built with modern AI agents, web scraping, and interactive mapping.

 ## Overview